-I, the Parent/Guardian of, , give

-permission for him/her to participate in the following activity away from Anansi Charter S chool.
+I, the Parent/Guardian of , give llowing activity away from Anansi Charter School.

 Destination:

 Purpose of Trip:

 Date of Trip:

-Date of Thp.

 Time of Departure/Return:

-1

 Type of Transportation:

-As the Parent/Guardian of the above named student, I understand that all Anansi Charter School policies and procedures will be in force during this school-sponsored activity.
-I also understand that every reasonable precaution will be taken to provide for the safety and care of the student.
-In the event of an accident requiring emergency care, the necessary care will be obtained.
-Any resulting expenses shall be the responsibility of the Parent/Guardian.
+policies and procedures will be in force during that every reasonable precaution will be taken the event of an accident requiring emergency of resulting expenses shall be the responsibility of ree to follow these policies.
+I give permission for

-I have read the above policy statement and agree to follow these policies.
-I give permission for my child to participate in this school sponsored field trip.

-Signature of Parent/Guardian
+Signature of Parent/Guardian Date

 Physical Address of Parent/Guardian

-Home Phone

-Cell Phone or Work Number where you can be reached the day of the field trip was ab sent fr om sc hool on ----- ---- ------ ---- ---- ---- ------ ---- --
+Home Phone Cell Phone or Work Number where you can be reached the day of the field trip